davidsilvabravo/Eye-Exercise/README.md

 # Eye-Exercise
 ## Description
 A pair of green eyes following your movements on the browser's window.
-Just for fun, whenever you want to play with it.
+Just for fun, whenever you want to play with it !

 ## How to run
 You just need to download all these files from the repo, and put them together on a single folder: